drewcassidy/quicktex/README.md

 Commands:
-  decode  Decode DDS files to images. encode  Decode DDS files to images of the given format.
+  decode  Decode DDS files to images. encode  Encode images to DDS files of the given format.
 ```

 To decode DDS files to images, use the `decode` subdommand, along with a glob or a